What are types of propaganda?

 This is a great opportunity for your students to practice clarifying what they think, why, and how to verbalize their thoughts.

 Or use my slideshow-

-You can use this Prezi to provide your students with 8 techniques, definitions and examples:
+You can find types of propaganda here.
+Use this Prezi to provide your students with 8 techniques, definitions and examples:

 8 Propaganda Techniques

 Using commercials to teach types of propaganda

 Looking for propaganda project ideas high school or middle school?